actions/typescript-action/README.md

 # Create a JavaScript Action using TypeScript

-Use this template to bootstrap the creation of a JavaScript action.:rocket:
+Use this template to bootstrap the creation of a TypeScript action.:rocket:

 This template includes compilication support, tests, a validation workflow, publishing, and versioning guidance.